Nextiles/documentation/software/sdk-installation.md

 6. **Unsubscribe/ Generating CSVs**

-    Unsubscribing is more like a pause event in a play-pause-stop cycle.
-When the user is tired and doesn't want to track the data or just want a break, that's when we will use SDK's ``` unsubscribeCharacteristics(device:Device) ``` function, which takes Device object as an argument.
+    Unsubscribing is more like a pause event in a play-pause-stop cycle (when the user is tired or doesn't want to track the data).
+Use SDK's ``` unsubscribeCharacteristics(device:Device) ``` function, which takes Device object as an argument.
 Use this function to stop listening to the Nextiles Device.

     SDK takes care of generating the CSVs on behalf of us.